vianneydb/EPE-PredictorPath-AI/README.md

 **Hackathon UTEP 2025**

-Web-based platform to address an AI-driven solution to optimize patch scheduling in regulated OT environments for El Paso Electric.
+Web-based platform to address an AI-driven solution to optimize patch scheduling in regulated OT environments for El Paso Electric Company.
 Uses a decision tree model to predict patch priority and a REST API to provide recommendations.

 ## Team